-Yes, we have been able to welcome some returning swimmers back onto the programme as early as September.
-Venues will depend on opening dates and we are restricted due to social distancing and pool capacities at present, so spaces are limited.
-Our Find a Class function on our website will show availability at each venue.
+Yes, if your chosen venue is open you can re-join and start straight away!
+There may be messages on individual venues so please just keep an eye out for these when you are choosing lessons.
+Our Find a Class function will show availability at each venue.
 If you would like to discuss your individual account, please don’t hesitate to call or email and a member of our Customer Service Team will be available to help.

 In line with guidance from Swim England, all of our teachers will teach from outside of the water wherever possible, this is the safest way to deliver, meaning teachers can social distance whilst still having full view of all swimmers and being able to be close enough should a swimmer need support.
 Separately, all our team members will complete additional training and a Covid-19 Safety Qualification.
 Your health and wellbeing remains our number one priority, and that won’t ever change.